#1 Alternative to Meta Workplace.

 9. Take advantage of pulse surveys and informal polls.

 A lot of companies focus on that big annual employee engagement survey, but don't neglect pulse surveys and informal polls!
-These shorter, more frequent surveys get higher engagement and help you keep your finger on the pulse of your organization.
+These shorter, more frequent surveys get higher engagement and help you keep your finger on the pulse of your organisation.
 This helps you take action more quickly instead of waiting to hear from your people just once per year.

 A great example of this is Adidas.
 The apparel company used to rely on a 90-question annual employee survey but switched instead to monthly pulse surveys of 7-8 questions each.
 This makes it much easier for employees to participate, as each one takes only a few minutes to fill out, and it helps the company be more agile about approaching its employees’ happiness and engagement.